A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • You could increase your income to at least the federal poverty level (FPL), in order to obtain subsidized health coverage (if that happens mid-year, you’ll qualify for a special enrollment period during which you can enroll in a subsidized plan).
 Again, this is easier said than done depending on one’s circumstances.
 Navigators have been invaluable in helping poor people tally up income from varied sources in order to get their total income up to the poverty level, where subsidies become available.

 • You can purchase a non-ACA compliant plan, which includes things like short-term health insurance, accident insurance supplements, critical illness insurance, discount plans, direct primary care plans, or health care sharing ministry plans.
 Although in most cases – with the exception of short-term insurance and health care sharing ministries – these were never intended to be stand-alone coverage, and some are not regulated by state insurance departments or subject to state/federal insurance laws.
+And for policies effective in September 2024 or later, short-term health insurance policies cannot have durations of more than four months, including renewals.

 For care